 To create the anatomically based model of the LV boundaries, the radial lengths describing the location of the quantitated perfusion values are considered to be a 2-D function of the radial sampling angles and the vertical samples (along the long axis).
 The quantitated intensity values are the points of maximum intensity within the myocardium.
 These points should occur at the center of the imaged myocardium because of the SPECT point spread function (PSF).
 For this reason, the myocardial center points are used as a basis to estimate and model endocardial and epicardial boundaries.
-By making an assumption that the myocardium is approximately 10mm thick at end-diastole, the end diastolic endocardial and epicardial boundary points can be estimated by subtracting and adding 5mm to all radii in the first frame, in order to move the endocardial surface in from the myocardial center and to move the epicardial surface out from the myocardial center.
-This assumption of a 10mm-thick end diastolic myocardial thickness is well supported in the literature 5.23,34.
+By making an assumption that the myocardium is approximately 10mm thick at end-diastole, the end diastolic endocardial and epicardial boundary points can be estimated by subtracting and adding 5mm to all radii in the first frame, in order to move the endocardial surface in from the myocardial center.
+This assumption of a 10mm-thick end diastolic myocardial thickness is well supported in the literature^{5,23,34}.